Unemployment plunges to five-year low, pay grows

 Sterling jumped and government debt prices fell after the Office for National Statistics reported on Wednesday that the jobless rate sank to a five-year low of 6.9 percent, down from 7.2 percent in the three months to January.
 Analysts polled by Reuters had forecast a decline to 7.1 percent.

-The sharp fall - helped by a big increase in self-employed people - took the rate below the 7 percent level originally set by the BoE for considering an increase in interest rates.
+The sharp fall - helped by a big increase in self-employed people - took the rate below the 7 percent level originally set by the Bank for considering an increase in interest rates.

 The Bank has since given fresh guidance about when it might start to tighten monetary conditions.
 But economists said they expected discussions among policymakers would intensify.